czepluch/feedback/README.md

 Request access to the [Trustlines Test Community](https://plus.google.com/communities/110092662247828550761)

-When access is granted you will be able to download the app from the playstore:
+When access is granted, you will be able to download the app from the playstore:

 https://play.google.com/apps/testing/network.trustlines.mobileapp.staging